Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 * Build API that serves tasks defined in Umbraco
   * Tasks are now grouped
   * Tasks can be created and edited through Umbraco GUI
+* Pass down StartTime and EndTime to time-picker component
+  * Learned about Input(), Observable/subscribe

 ---